top of page

 MEET ADELITA

-Adelita Grijalva is a native Tucsonan, educated through the Tucson Unified School District and the University of Arizona, Adelita is committed to improving the quality of life for our Pima County community.
-Adelita was elected in November 2020 to the Pima County Board of Supervisors in District 5 to a four-year term.
-She is the first Latina elected to this position and in 2023, she made history once again, as the first Latina Chair for the Board of Supervisors.
+Pima County District 5 Supervisor Adelita Grijalva is a native Tucsonan, educated through Tucson Unified School District and The University of Arizona.
+Supervisor Grijalva is committed to improving the quality of life for our Pima County community.
+She was elected in November 2020 to the Pima County Board of Supervisors in District 5 to a four-year term and was elected in January 2023 to serve as the Board Chair.
+She is the first Latina elected to these positions.

-Adelita served on the TUSD Governing for 20 years and shares the honor of being the longest-serving TUSD board member with only one other person.
-She also served as the Director of Pima County Teen Court, a non-profit Juvenile Court diversion program, for more than 25 years before beginning her service as a Pima County Supervisor.
-That position helped her to understand that collaborations and coalitions that involve non-profit, business and government can bring about the best benefit.
-Adelita serves as a volunteer board member for the YWCA of Southern Arizona.
+Adelita served on the TUSD Governing Board for 20 years and shares with one other person the honor of being the longest-serving TUSD board member.
+She also served as Director of Pima County Teen Court, a non-profit Juvenile Court diversion program, for more than 25 years before beginning her service as a Pima County Supervisor.
+That position helped her to understand that collaborations and coalitions that involve non-profit, business and government can bring about the best benefits for the community.
+Supervisor Grijalva sits on the Pima County Board of Health and the Visit Tucson Board.
+She also serves as a volunteer board member for the YWCA of Southern Arizona.

-As Chair, Adelita makes a strong commitment to working with community to create a coalition to address the biggest issues facing Pima County, including but not limited to: housing people can afford, education, climate, and water resiliency, and healthy and safe communities
+As Chair, Adelita has made a strong commitment to working with community to create a coalition to address the biggest issues facing Pima County, including but not limited to: housing people can afford, education, environmental quality and climate resiliency, and healthy and safe communities.

 PHOTO GALLERY